ampourmand/ampourmand/README.md

 ## 🛠️ Currently Building
 - **Inventario** – a lightweight inventory management app to track personal and small business assets
-- Backend integration using Firebase and RESTful APIs
+- Backend integration using RESTful APIs
 - Tools like Xcode, Postman, Docker, and GitHub Actions to support dev workflows

 ## 💡 Interests